BettercareHealth/bettercare/adult-hiv/test-5.md

 	+	Every one to three months
 	-	Every four to five months
 	-	Every six months
-7. A haemoglobin level and differential count at months 1,2,3 and 6 should be measured in patients receiving:
+7. A haemoglobin (Hb) level and differential count at months 3 and 6 should be measured in patients receiving:
 	-	Nevirapine
 	-	d4T
 	-	3TC